UConn Income Tax School, 2020 (Cancelled)

-ARE student is awarded the best presentation
+ARE undergraduate student is awarded the best presentation

 Shaina Stamp, a CAHNR student studying in a summer program abroad at the Mediterranean Agribusiness School in Spain, was awarded the best final project presentation in her class for her marketing and communications.
-The department congratulates Shaina on her hard work and recognition.

 ARE undergraduate student at COP24